hhrd9/regmixmatch/README.md

 ## USB
 If you are interested in this project, we also recommend using the [USB](https://github.com/microsoft/Semi-supervised-learning) benchmark to get the results, achieving better outcomes with less training time.
+You can replace the corresponding files with the files in the usb folder.

 ## References